FHU/2023-os-memes/_posts/2023-01-24-AddisonAdcock-introduction-meme.md

 ---
-title:
+title:  OS vs Resource Manager
-author:
+author: Addison
-image:
+image: MEME1.png
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+In chapter 2, the OS was referenced as a Resource Manager.